-Tolmezzo is a pleasant town, which can rightly be considered the 'capital' of the mountainous region of Carnia.
-It has a small but atmospheric historical centre, with an arcaded high street and nice shops.
+Tolmezzo is a pleasant town, which can rightly be considered the small capital of the mountainous region of Carnia.
+It has a tiny, compact but atmospheric historical centre, with an arcaded high street and nice shops.
 There are also some interesting sights.

 The Museum of Popular Art of Carnia